whalarion/SOO-replication/README.md

 ## Acknowledgements

-Development of the code within this repository was significantly aided by discussions and code generation assistance from large language models, including Google's Gemini 1.5 Pro and OpenAI's GPT-4o.
-Access to computational resources was provided by CSC – IT Center for Science, Finland.
+Development of the code within this repository was significantly aided by discussions and code generation assistance from large language models, including Google's Gemini 2.5 Pro Experimental and OpenAI's GPT-4o.
+Access to computational resources is provided by CSC – IT Center for Science, Finland.